 - On Sunday, I usually try to go slow and unplug.

 ✍️ What do you learn today?
 Which tool for your own work journal?

-I use Google Keep‘s note that I named ‘What I learn today’ and write down my learnings at the end of each day.
-It could be feedback, peer support, and advise, a conversation, a share or recommendation of a book/video/photo/audio etc… (you named it!) to/from someone or something.
+I use Google Keep’s note that I named ‘What I learn today.
+Then I write down my learnings.
+It could be feedback, peer support, advice, conversation, a share or recommendation of a book/video/photo/audio etc… (you named it!) to/from someone or something.

 This way of doing is inspired by a suggestion from the facilitators of the online course ‘The Science of Happiness‘.

 🔎 Which power searching tips improve your search results?

 I did years ago an online course by Google: Power Searching with Google, and more recently, another one by Google Data News Lab on using Google tools for reporting and storytelling.
 I use mainly ‘phase string’ and ‘operators’ these days to improve my search results and other practices and techniques I have learned via the Inbound courses of the HubSpot Academy.